Pyry-Santahuhta/sds-mobile/readme.md

 The project folder contains the course project,

-link to video of project running: https://youtu.be/5WHBa8VDgO0
+# Link to project presentation:
+https://youtu.be/5WHBa8VDgO0